BProbie/mcmod/README.md

-# Please Check My Plugin In The Tree!
+# Please Check My Mod In The Tree!